Aloo Posto Recipe

 Prepare The Potatoes

-Cover the cubed potatoes with water otherwise they will turn black from oxidation.
+Soak the cubed potatoes in water; otherwise, they will turn black from oxidation.

 Make The Sabzi